wilhelm-murdoch/chamber/README.md

 Connection: keep-alive
 ```

-These endpoints will return a JSON response similar to the following:
+You will also be provided with a JSON response similar to the following:

 ```json
 {